eclipse-edc/Connector/docs/developer/dpf_selector.md

 - [optional] `OldestNextSelectionStrategy`: selects the DPF instance that was idle the longest

-_Please note that when multiple DPF selector instances are used, some of the selection strategies only work as intended if DPF selectors share their storage, otherwise the counters would be inconsitent!_
+_Please note that when multiple DPF selector instances are used, some of the selection strategies only work as intended if DPF selectors share their storage, otherwise the counters would be inconsistent!_

 All `SelectionStrategy` objects must be registered with the DPF selector before it can be passed in through a REST API or used in the SPI.
 This requires the use of a `SelectionStrategyRegistry` into which customer extensions can register